riffomonas/RR_R25_2014/research_plan.md

 **Autotutorial 3: Developing a computational laboratory notebook for iterative analyses**

-* Rationale:

-* Incoming:
+***Rationale:*** Although marrying text and a description of a pipeline (Autotutorial 2) is a good start towards reproducibility and explaining what one did, it is not fully reproducible since it does not reflect the actual results from the actual commands being run.
+Here we will demonstrate how to build upon the content from the previous autotutorial by adding executable code chunks to make a fully reproducible analysis document.

+***Incoming:***
 * Knowledge:
-    * information from Autotutorial 2
+  * This will build upon the information gained from Autotutorial 2
-    * some programming knowledge
+  * Will need to have some programming knowledge to make it all the way through this autotutorial
-    * how to use GUI and web-based tools
+  * Likely have familiarity with how to use GUI and web-based tools and their strengths and weaknesses
 * Misconceptions:
   * Programming is hard
-    * GUIs/web-based tools are easy
+  * Tools with graphical interfaces or those that are available online are easy to use
-  * Conceptually difficult:
-    * limited programming knowledge
-    * very different way of thinking

-* Learning goals:
+***Conceptually difficult content:*** Although it is probably fair to expect people who are analyzing large microbiome datasets have experience writing scripts to analyze their data, this is often not the reality.
+Will have to create branch point here for people to jump off, go do some training in R or Python and then jump back in.
+Also, the idea of a program generate the text is a very different way of thinking for most researchers.

+***Learning goals:***
-  * Primary: Appreciate the value of a fully automated analysis pipeline for insuring reproducibility
+* *Primary:* Appreciate the value of a fully automated analysis pipeline for insuring reproducibility
-  * Secondary: Be able to assess their skills as an analyst and what additional skills they need to develop.
+* *Secondary:* Be able to assess their skills as an analyst and what additional skills they need to develop.
 May need to see this as an advanced topic that people come back to repeatedly until they develop competencies
-  * Topic/Technology:
-    * RStudio/knitr, but will also highlight IPython notebooks and the developing Jupyter project
-    * R / Python

-* Learning outcomes:
+* *Technology:*
+  * make, knitr, and IPython notebooks will be discussed because they are the only ones widely in use although IPython may soon be replaced by Jupyter
+  * This module will not focus on programming languages or specific analysis tools; however, we will demonstrate that these can be easily used in a variety of literate programming contexts

+***Learning outcomes:***
 * Explain what is meant by "literate" programming and its value in reproducible research
 * Create a fully reproducible, automated, and documented analysis pipeline

-* Activities:
+***Activities:***
-  * Case study 1: Postdoc performs a statistical analysis in Excel/Minitab.
+* **Case study 1:** Postdoc performs a statistical analysis in Excel/Minitab.
 New data comes in, now what?
+Case study will demonstrate the value of having an automated analysis that can easily be adjusted to acommpany new data or requirements.
-  * Case study 2: You are revising your paper and begin to notice a number of typos where you have either mis-transcribed a mean and 95% confidence interval or have the wrong one inserted.
+* **Case study 2:** You are revising your paper and begin to notice a number of typos where you have either mis-transcribed a mean and 95% confidence interval or have the wrong one inserted.
 Now what?
-  * Survey: Assess knowledge of command line arguments, python, R, make
+Case study will emphasize the problems encountered by copying and pasting or manually trainscribing results
-  * Presentation: define literate programming; describe tools for improving reproducibility including open source code, make, knitr, IPython
+* **Presentation:** Define literate programming; describe tools for improving reproducibility including open source code, make, knitr, IPython
-  * Go explore: React to several examples in the microbiome literature of literate analyses
+* **Go explore:** React to several examples in the microbiome literature of literate analyses
-  * Demonstration: make
+* **Presentation:** make
-  * Activity: Navigate students through incorporating make into the Autotutorial 2 materials
+* **Activity:** Navigate students through incorporating make into the Autotutorial 2 materials
-  * Demonstration: IPython/Jupyter notebooks
+* **Presentation:** IPython/Jupyter notebooks
-  * Activity: Navigate students through incorporating the Autotutorial 2 materials into IPyton notebooks in an automated manner
+* **Activity:** Navigate students through incorporating the Autotutorial 2 materials into IPyton notebooks in an automated manner
-  * Demonstration: knitr
+* **Presentation: knitr
-  * Activity: Navigate students through incorporating the Autotutorial 2 materials into a knitr document
+* **Activity:** Navigate students through incorporating the Autotutorial 2 materials into a knitr document
-  * Introspection: what would it take to consistently automate one component of their analsyis? an entire paper?
+* **Reflection:** What would it take to consistently automate one component of their analsyis? an entire paper?
-  * << Case study 3: ??? >>
-  * Extend: take the markdown document that they created in Autotutorial 2 and automate it
+* **Extend:** Take the markdown document that they created in Autotutorial 2 and automate it

-* Assessment:
+***Assessment:***
 * Time spent on case studies and presentations
-  * Survey results
+* Assess knowledge of command line arguments, python, R, make
 * Evaluate reactions to literate analyses from the literature
 * Use of resource materials
 * How well results match what we're looking for in the canned activities
 * Number of executable codeblocks in markdown document
 * Number, frequency, quality of commits in the "Extend" activity
-  * Indication from future publications that automated analyses are being published? ($$$)
+* Indication from future publications that automated analyses are being published